Last updated: 14 November 2020

 We may automatically collect information (which may include personal information) when Users interact with our website or use our services.
 This information may include:

 For example, when Users visit our website, we collect information about the pages visited, the User’s browser and the User’s device.
 A cookie is a small element of data that a website can send to the User’s browser, which may then be stored on the hard drive (session ID cookies will terminate once Users simply close the browser, persistent cookies may however be stored on the User’s hard drive for an extended period of time).
-A cookie does not identify a User personally, but it does identify the User’s computer.
+A cookie does not identify a User personally, but it does identify the User’s computer and activity such as pages visited may be linked to information like your name and email address if you complete a form or if the visit to our website was from a link supplied in an email sent from us.
 Cookies allow us, among other things, to monitor traffic patterns, store User preferences and settings, analyse how our services are performing and enable Users to login.
 Users should be aware that most web browsers are set to accept cookies by default, but allow settings to be adjusted to remove or block cookies.
 Please note however that rejecting or removing cookies could affect the availability and functionality of our website features, or our services.

 For the purpose of customising and continually optimising our website, we use Google Analytics, a web analytics service provided by Google Inc ("Google").
 In this service, pseudonymised usage profiles are created and cookies are used to generate information about your use of this website such as browser type / version, operating system, referrer URL (the previously visited page), IP address for your computer or device, date and time.
 This information is transmitted to a Google server in the US and stored there.
 The information is used to evaluate the use of our website, to compile reports on website activity and to provide other services related to website activity and internet usage for the purposes of market research and our website design.
 This information may also be transferred to third parties if required by law or if third parties process this data.
 Under no circumstances will your IP address be merged with any other data provided by Google.
 The IP addresses are anonymised.
 You can prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) and the processing of this data by Google by downloading and installing a browser add-on ( https: //tools.google.com/dlpage/gaoptout?hl=en ).
 For more information about privacy related to Google Analytics, see the Google Analytics information at https://support.google.com/analytics/answer/6004245?hl=en ).